-A Safety Officer will be nominated for each trial or event and they will be responsible for completing a check list.
-That check list will then be made available for reference throughout the event.
+A Safety Officer will be nominated for each trial or event and they will be responsible for completing any safety requirements.

 Competitors will be advised of possible risks and their responsibilities before the trial begins.

 A first aid kit will be available and persons trained in first aid will be identified.